Welcome to The Gentleman Stationer 2025 Holiday Gift Guide!

 As far as gifts go, I’m always happy with a nice notebook, given that I fill up close to a dozen per year.
 Truly, what journaling or handwriting enthusiast doesn’t appreciate great paper, or a nice cover to hold said paper?
 I’ve never had an unsuccessful gifting experience with a quality notebook or journal.

 Refillable Notebook Covers.
 A quality notebook cover can be refilled and reused for years.
 We’ve grown this product category significantly over the past year, bringing in German manufacturer Roterfaden and their range of Taschenbegleiter (“Bag Companion”) organizers with a versatile clip-based system.
+This year we released our own exclusive, the TGS_25 Taschenbegleiter in the A5 Slim Size, in two different colors!
 Another classic option is a Traveler’s Notebook, which comes perfectly packaged in a “Starter Kit” suitable for gifting.
-You can also select from a wide range of refills, including diaries/calendars, specialty papers for art and crafts, and accessories including sticky notes and folders.
-Similarly, the “MD” line of notebooks from Japanese stationery company Midori are excellent notebooks that come in a range of sizes (including the unique “B6 Slim” that everyone asks me about), and Midori also makes notebook covers in both natural goat leather AND a durable Japanese paper that takes on a unique texture as it ages.
+You can also select from a wide range of refills, including diaries/calendars, specialty papers for art and crafts, and accessories.
+Similarly, the “MD” line of notebooks from Japanese stationery company Midori come in a range of sizes, and Yamamoto’s Ro-Biki Note and Bullet Jotters offer unique takes on notebook systems that feature unusual Japanese papers.

 Lochby Cases for the Writer on the Go.
 Lochby makes a wide range of durable, waxed canvas goods suitable for carrying stationery and more.
-While the Field Journal is what originally caught my eye, the Quattro Four-Pen Case, Tool Roll, and Venture Pouch are all excellent gift ideas, with the latter two useful for carrying more than stationery!
+They’ve recently expanded their range of cases and notebook covers from the original Field Journal to include the zippered Field Folio (available in B5, A5, and A6), as well as a Field Journal Mini compatible with pocket notebooks and the “Voyager” Journal compatible with A5 Slim refills.
+The cases that originally caught my eye, the Quattro Four-Pen Case, Tool Roll, and Venture Pouch, remain excellent gift ideas, with the latter two useful for carrying more than stationery!

 High-Quality Bound Journals.
 Please, show people that there’s an entire world out there beyond Moleskine!
 If you know someone who loves the classic black leatherette notebook style, the Endless Recorder, Rhodia Webnotebook, and the Quo Vadis Habana use quality French paper from the Rhodia-Clairefontaine mill that will handle fountain pen ink as well as most anything else you can throw at it.
-Baltimore, Maryland-based Write Notepads has some of the best paper on the market, and in addition to their range of excellent spiral notebooks and writing pads, these handsomely bound hardcover notebooks each have 160 pages of premium paper in lined or dot ruling, perfect for journaling, commonplacing, or note-taking with pretty much any writing instrument.
-Kakimori and Midori both offer fabric-bound hardcover journals that reflect Japanese artistry and tradition.
+A recent addition I’m excited about is the Bindewerk flexible linen notebook, which features a lightly textured paper that’s wonderfully fountain pen friendly and comes in a range of colors and either dot grid or lined rulings.
+These notebooks are perfect for journaling, commonplacing, or notetaking with pretty much any writing instrument.

 High-end Highlighters and Annotation Tools.
 I tend to be an active reader who loves marginalia in both my books and my journals.
 I always keep special purpose pens and pencils on hand for underlining, highlighting, annotating, and taking notes on index cards.
-We stock a wide range of quality highlighter markers and pencils, including dual-tone and dual-tip highlighter markers, jumbo highlighter pencils from Caran d’Ache, and these Caran d’Ache Bicolor Pencils in Red/Blue, Red/Graphite and Yellow/Graphite.
-A new brand that specializes in this sort of annotation-friendly stationery is the Object Index brand from Japanese maker Kakimori.
+We stock a wide range of quality highlighter markers and pencils, including jumbo highlighter pencils from Caran d’Ache, and these Caran d’Ache Bicolor Pencils in Red/Blue, Red/Graphite and Yellow/Graphite.
+Anterique makes a set of “paint tube” highlighters that always draw comments in-store.
 All of these make great gifts for readers, and especially for “commonplace bookers” who keep a separate journal of their reading.

 Stocking Stuffers and Smaller Gifts (Secret Santa, etc.)